mui/material-ui/docs/data/joy/components/checkbox/checkbox.md

 import FormHelperText from '@mui/joy/FormHelperText';
 ```

-Use the Form Control and Form Helper Text components add a description to the Checkbox.
+Use the Form Control and Form Helper Text components to add a description to the Checkbox.
 The Checkbox will be linked to the helper text via the `aria-describedby` attribute.

 {{"demo": "HelperTextCheckbox.js"}}